Wandalen/wTools/module/core/former/plan.md

     *   Hypothesis 4: The generated `Former` struct contains a brace mismatch or syntax error.
 *   **[2025-04-30/Increment 14] Verification Failure:** `cargo check --package former_meta` failed due to pre-existing errors in `module/core/former_meta/src/derive_former/former_enum/struct_non_zero.rs`.
 These errors are unrelated to the changes in Increment 14 and will be addressed in Increment 15.
 *   **[2025-05-01/Increment 15] Stuck Point:** Encountered persistent compilation errors (E0277: the trait bound `former_enum::EnumVariantHandlerContext<'a>: macro_tools::quote::ToTokens` is not satisfied) when refactoring `handle_struct_non_zero_variant` to use the context struct within `quote!` macros.
 This indicates an issue with correctly interpolating fields from the context struct.
 Status: Unresolved.
+*   **[2025-05-02/Increment 15] Analysis:** The error E0277 indicates that `EnumVariantHandlerContext` does not implement `ToTokens`, which is required for direct interpolation in `quote!`.
+This supports Hypothesis 1 from the Increment 15 hypotheses.
+*   [Date/Inc 1] Insight: `quote!` macro does not support interpolating paths like `#ctx.enum_name`.
+A local variable must be used to store the value before interpolation.

 ## Hypotheses for Increment 15 Stuck Point

 *   Hypothesis 1: I am incorrectly interpolating the entire `ctx` variable within `quote!` instead of just the required fields (like `ctx.vis`).
 *   Hypothesis 2: The `quote!` macro syntax for interpolating fields from a struct variable is different than I am currently using.
 *   Hypothesis 3: There is an issue with the `EnumVariantHandlerContext` struct definition itself that prevents its fields from being correctly interpolated by `quote!`.
-*   [Date/Inc 1] Insight: `quote!` macro does not support interpolating paths like `#ctx.enum_name`.
-A local variable must be used to store the value before interpolation.